IslamWalid/proxy_server/README.md

 - It contains two functions:

     - `open_client`: establish a client socket connected to a server with the given hostname and port.
-    - `open_server`: creates a listen socket associated with the given port to be ready to recieve TCP connection requests.
+    - `open_server`: creates a listen socket associated with the given port to be ready to receive TCP connection requests.

 ## Requirements
 - `linux`